 ‘How do you choose your carbon projects?’
 It’s one of our FAQs.

-The reality is that the voluntary carbon market is currently unregulated, leading to many low-quality projects with questionable real-world impact.
+The reality is that the voluntary carbon market is currently unregulated, leading to many low-quality projects with questionable impact.
 That’s why we’re committed to sourcing the highest quality carbon projects out there and making them accessible to corporate carbon buyers, helping them take the right approach to business sustainability.

 We’ve put together a guide to answer all of these questions – Quality over quantity: how we evaluate carbon projects at Lune.